SaiPrakash1997/CS5293sp22-project1/README.md

-# cs5293sp22-project1
-Name: Sai Prakash Davuluri
+## Goal

-Goal: The aim of the project is to use the knowledge of Python and Text Analytics to develop a system that accepts plain text documents then detect and redact
+The aim of the project is to use the knowledge of Python and Text Analytics to develop a system that accepts plain text documents then detect and redact
 "sensitive items".

 ## How to run the application